CoinMarketCap takes a look at some of the ways that you can buy Bitcoin and other cryptocurrency in Nigeria.

 There are many different crypto platforms to choose between.
 These can be divided into three broad categories:

-Crypto brokers: Brokers support convenient payment methods, such as allowing users to buy crypto using fiat currencies.
+Brokers support convenient payment methods, such as allowing users to buy crypto using fiat currencies.
 Crypto brokers usually have fiat on-ramps that integrate easy-to-use payment methods like bank transfers or debit card payments.
-One example of a crypto broker that supports direct naira payments is Luno.
+One example of a crypto broker that supports direct naira payments is Luno

-Peer-to-peer exchanges: P2P exchanges enable direct negotiations between individuals.
+exchanges enable direct negotiations between individuals.
 Buyers are matched with sellers who specify their price and accepted payment methods.
 Once a transaction is initiated, the funds are held in an escrow system until payment is confirmed by the seller.
 This method offers greater privacy.
-Platforms that Nigerians can use peer-to-peer include LocalBitcoins and Binance.
+Platforms that Nigerians can use peer-to-peer trading include LocalBitcoins and Binance.

 3. Purchase Crypto